 Prepare to upgrade or start considering alternatives.

-With the Drupal 9 upgrade being relatively uncomplicated for sites that are already on Drupal 8, it's easy to recommend that those sites should upgrade.
+With the Drupal 9 upgrade being relatively uncomplicated for sites already on Drupal 8, it's easy to recommend that those sites upgrade.
 The main question is when, and what other options do you have?
 Later articles in this series will delve into more detail about how to prepare for the upgrade.